Poetry in Song

 Step 2: Students will now review the poetic terms and definitions in their notebooks.
 This may be done individually or in groups.

-Step 3: Students will create a replica of reproducible 1 in their notebooks and list what they learned about the song's narrator/character in the left hand column and the evidence from the poem that supports those statements in the right hand column.
+Step 3: Students will create a replica of Reproducible 1 (from lesson #2 of this unit) in their notebooks and list what they learned about the song's narrator/character in the left hand column and the evidence from the poem that supports those statements in the right hand column.